-Should You Be Taking a Collagen Supplement?
+Should You Be Taking A Collagen Supplement?

 Collagen is shown to be effective in skin creams and we know how well they work as injections, but if it’s best to care for your skin from the inside out, wouldn’t it make more sense to take collagen in the form of a supplement?
 That’s the idea behind products like Neocell Collagen Beauty Booster and Reserveage Collagen Booster, which promise thicker hair, stronger nails, fewer wrinkles and more youthful skin.